-This indicates what passwords, if any, the merged file should have Options are:
+This indicates what passwords, if any, the merged file should have

 FROMPDF The security will be the same as that of the first file specified on the FROMPDF parameter.
 If that file has no passwords, neither will the merged file.
 If that file has passwords or other security restrictions, the merged file will have the same passwords.
 NO The file will have no passwords or security restrictions.
 YES The file will have either one or two passwords.

-RESTRICT The merged file will have no passwords but the

-operations that can be performed on it will be restricted.
+PWD40BIT The same as YES.
+PWD128BIT The same as YES, but using 128-bit encryption and Adobe's standard encryption handler (revision 3).
+RESTRICT The merged file will have no passwords but the operations that can be performed on it will be restricted.
+RST40BIT The same as RESTRICT.
+RST128BIT The same as RESTRICT, but using 128-bit encryption and Adobe's standard encryption handler (revision 3).